 In general, while the article is accurate in stating that fluoride is potentially neurotoxic at high levels, it does not point out that these levels are not actually relevant to exposures from fluoridated drinking water, which are much lower.
 Water fluoridation is generally safe and effective at preventing dental caries.

 Although the facts in the article are correct, it leaves out important information that facilitates the misrepresentation of a complex reality.
-This, in turn, leaves the reader with a false understanding.
+This, in turn, leaves the reader with a false understanding of fluoride’s potential toxicity.

 - 1 – McPherson et al. (2018) An Evaluation of Neurotoxicity Following Fluoride Exposure from Gestational Through Adult Ages in Long-Evans Hooded Rats.
 Neurotoxicity Research.